|06/17/14 - Lowe's to Webcast Presentation from the Oppenheimer 14th Annual Consumer Conference|

-MOORESVILLE, N.C., March 6, 2014 /PRNewswire/ -- Lowe's Companies, Inc. (NYSE: LOW) announces that Robert A. Niblock, chairman, president and CEO, and Robert F. Hull, Jr., chief financial officer, will present at the UBS Global Consumer Conference in Boston, MA.
-What: Presentation by Robert Niblock and Bob Hull at the UBS Global Consumer Conference in Boston, MA When: 10:30 a.m.
-Eastern Time on Thursday, March 13, 2014
+MOORESVILLE, N.C., June 17, 2014 /PRNewswire/ -- Lowe's Companies, Inc. (NYSE: LOW) announces that Robert F. Hull, Jr., chief financial officer, and Michael A. Jones, chief customer officer, will present at the Oppenheimer 14th Annual Consumer Conference in Boston, MA.
+Logo - http://photos.prnewswire.com/prnh/20131007/MM93272LOGO What: Presentation by Bob Hull and Mike Jones at the Oppenheimer 14th Annual Consumer Conference in Boston, MA

 |View printer-friendly version|

 |Lowe's Reports Fourth Quarter Sales and Earnings Results|